kushaldas/bomkesh/README.md

 ## Installation (for development purpose on a real vpn)

 We use [algo](https://github.com/trailofbits/algo) vpn as the base.
 Install algo on your favorite server.
+Remember to use wireguard and with all default settings.

 ## Adding a initial iptables rule